 Dredging has the potential to result in dispersal of sediments in the water column that can lead to an increase in turbidity and decrease in water clarity.
 The distance over which sediment may disperse can vary depending on tidal currents and the type of sediment being excavated (coarser sediments drop out of solution more rapidly than finer sediments).
-In general terms the use of a backhoe dredger within the naval basin environment would likely result in a relatively localised sediment plume and it is anticipated that suspended sediment concentrations would decrease rapidly with distance from the dredge due to tidal currents and other water movements.
+According to the Sediment Dispersion Modelling report (RPS, 2025), sediment plumes for dredging operations would not generally extend more than 1 km from the dredge site boundary during periods of flood or ebb tidal flows, with higher concentrations of SSC within the enclosed harbour (20 mg/L) and low concentrations outside of the harbour (<3 mg/L).
+As the modelling report used the "worst-case" scenario for sediment dispersion with the assessment of a TSHD, it is assumed that the use of a backhoe or DOP pump dredger within the naval basin environment would likely result in lower suspended sediment concentrations and dispersion with a relatively localised sediment plume.
+Additionally, it is anticipated that suspended sediment concentrations would decrease rapidly within 2 km distance from the dredge boundary site and the dump site due to tidal currents and other water movements.